 The first week felt like a lifetime.
 I hugged my travel pillow at night like it was a beloved stuffed animal.

 I gradually remembered not to give myself any unrealistic expectations.
 That I didn’t have to make a million friends like I saw everyone around me doing.
-I craved the meditation but at first, it seemed like there wasn’t enough of it for me.
-Three hours in the morning were dedicated to learning about Buddhism from esteemed men who had either doctorates or were postdocs at a fancy school.
+I craved the meditation but at first, it seemed like there wasn’t enough of it.
+Three hours in the mornings were dedicated to learning about Buddhism from esteemed men who had either doctorates or were postdocs from fancy schools.

-I lived for Dharma talks with Venerable Yifa, the nun who started and ran the program.
-She was a short woman about 4 foot 11 I would assume.
-Shorter than me and I am five foot one.
-She was always dressed in a golden bright long robe, with the most comfortable looking socks I had ever seen and had a freshly shaved head.
+I lived for Dharma talks with Venerable Yifa, the nun who started and ran the program from Taiwan.
+She was a short woman about 4’11”.
+She was always dressed in a golden bright long robe, with the most comfortable looking socks on that I had ever seen and donned a freshly shaved head.
 She was brimming with wisdom and a genuine peace of mind and love.
 She instantly became my new role model.

-She reviewed the eight vows Buddhist monks and nuns take and live by such as not killing or stealing.
-And I learned that she had quite the sense of humor.
-She began talking about cultivation and how things that are challenging in life are to cultivate us into who we are meant to be.
-How cultivation leads to awakening.
+She reviewed the eight vows Buddhist monks and nuns take and live by.
+I quickly learned that she had quite the sense of humor.
+She began talking about cultivation and how things that are challenging in life are meant to cultivate us into who we are meant to be.
+She explained how cultivation leads to awakening.
+Well I had been cultivated, now I was ready to commit to my awakening.

-She ended her first talk saying that most people when she asked why they decided to do this program that they couldn’t give a straight answer.
-She exclaimed how it took a lot for each one of us to be there and that we could be doing a thousand other things with our summers but then when she asks why they came they can’t answer.
+She ended her first talk saying that most people, when she asked why they decided to do this program, couldn’t give her straight answer.
+She looked right into my eyes peering at her from the front row mysterioulsy.
+A sense of knowing immediately came over her.
+She exclaimed how it took a lot for each one of us to be there and that we could be doing a thousand other things with our summers.
+She con but then when she asks why they came they can’t answer.
 Each time she looked at me she connected directly to my eyes.

 Time went on in China.
 Each day I took in the vast mountain views I was surrounded by and the loud cicadas that filled them.
 I walked down to the main shrine every night under the stars in a single file line to bow to the giant Buddha statue and sing songs in Chinese to honor him and his teachings.